-On April 30, 2019, Mustang announced the pricing of an underwritten public offering, whereby it sold 6,875,000 shares of its common stock, (plus a 30-day option to purchase up to an additional 1,031,250 shares of common stock, which has been exercised in full) at a price of \$4.00 per share for gross proceeds of approximately \$31.6 million.
-Total net proceeds from this offering, including the option, were approximately \$29.8 million, net of underwriting discounts but excluding other offering expenses.
-The offering closed on May 2, 2019 and the option closed on May 8, 2019.
+On April 30, 2019, we announced the pricing of an underwritten public offering, whereby we sold 6,875,000 shares of common stock, (plus a 30-day option to purchase up to an additional 1,031,250 shares of common stock, which has been exercised in full) at a price of \$4.00 per share for gross proceeds of approximately \$31.6 million, before deducting underwriting discounts and commissions and offering expenses of approximately \$2.1 million.
+The shares were sold under the Mustang S-3, filed with the Securities and Exchange Commission.
+The offering closed on May 2, 2019, and the over-allotment option closed on May 8, 2019.